-The Spokane County Noxious Weed Control Board (Weed Board) administers a noxious weed burning program by delegation from Spokane Clean Air.
+We delegated the administration of noxious weed burning to the Spokane County Noxious Weed Control Board (Weed Board).
 Noxious weed abatement fires are for the sole purpose of disposing of noxious weeds identified on the State Noxious Weed List, Chapter 16-750 WAC.
 Burning is not allowed inside Urban Growth Areas, inside Spokane Clean Air's No Burn Area where smoke is likely to affect neighbors, or where there are alternatives to burning.

-A written permit must be obtained from the Weed Board before noxious weed burning may occur.
+You need to obtain a written permit from the Weed Board before noxious weed burning may occur.
 A permit is valid for 30 days.
 A. The submittal of the fee does not guarantee approval of the application.
 If a permit is issued, it will include specific conditions for burning.
 Contact the Weed Board at (509) 477-5777 for permit application and assistance.

 Storm or Flood Debris